jupyterhub/jupyter-remote-desktop-proxy/README.md

 ```

 Open the displayed URL, then go to `/Desktop` e.g. http://localhost:8888/Desktop and if you're lucky you'll see a Linux desktop with icons for OMERO.insight and FIJI.

+Once the desktop is open go back to the main Jupyter Notebook window, open `napari.ipynb` and execute the cells one at a time.
+You should see Napari open in the Desktop window.